Shift3/standards-and-practices/README.md

 ###### Meetings are now split into two types:

-- *[Presentations](presentations/README.md)*: Twice a month the developers meet on every other Wednesday from 4:00pm - 5:00pm PST to discuss a new Standard or Practice for the company, shared experiences with tools the developer(s) used, or just a topic they find interesting related to development.
+- *[Presentations](presentations/README.md)*: Twice a month the software development teams in the Bitwise ecosystem meet on every other Wednesday from 4:00pm - 5:00pm PST to share their accomplishments, horror stories, workflow, and lessons learned with the rest of the BW community.
+While these meetings will generally be developer-focused, we invite anyone in the BW family to drop in and participate.
 You are highly encouraged to participate actively by leading a meeting on a topic of your choice.
 Ask [Elizabeth Eidelson](eeidelson@bitwiseindustries.com), [Sonia Rohani](nrohani@bitwiseindustries.com), or [Joel (Gyuhun Lee)](glee@bitwiseindustries.com) to add you to the GCal event so that you get reminders and emails.
 - *[Workshops](workshops/README.md)*: Once a month we will do a deep dive into a topic of interest for our workflow and/or processes.
 These will typically take longer than 1 hour, and will be a classroom/workshop setting.
 One developer will lead the workshop and the goal will be to produce developers who are proficient at a skill or process that will help us in our work.

 ##### Frontend Masters: